 Q. Is dependent personality disorder (DPD) only found in women?

-No. Dependent personality disorder (DPD) is much more common in women, but it also is found in males.
+No. Dependent personality disorder (DPD) is much more common in women, but it is also found in males.
 Some experts have suggested that American society rewards dependent behavior in females but punishes the same behavior in males, so social pressures may contribute to the observation that more females appear to have the condition.

 Q. Is DPD an inherited condition?